Mumbai crime: Man steals SUV to gift bride a wedding present

-The 21-year-old Nagpur resident had married his girlfriend secretly and wanted to get her an expensive gift; unable to afford one, he stole a car from his friend’s house, gave it a makeover, and brought it to the city to sell it to a dealer
+21-year-old Nagpur resident had married his girlfriend secretly and wanted to get her an expensive gift; unable to afford one, he stole a car from his friend's house and brought it to the city

 In an attempt to impress the woman he had secretly married, a 21-year-old student went the distance, quite literally.
 The Nagpur resident stole a car from his friend, and drove it all the way to Borivli, to sell it and use the money to finance his grand gesture for the new wife.